-For school trips/events away from school, teachers using their personal phone in an emergency will ensure that the number is hidden to avoid a parent or student accessing a teacher's private phone number.
+For school trips/events away from school, teachers will use their personal phone for any authorised or emergency communications with school.
+Teachers using their personal phone in an emergency will ensure that the number is hidden to avoid a parent or student accessing a teacher's private phone number.